AndersDeath/diary2/README.md

 Tomorrow I will go to surgery. i aslo made a lot of deals today.
 I cannot eat till tomorrow.
 Surgery also was moved to 8.45AM that is nice.
 I made another try in order to record video.
 It was a bullshit.
 I sould make another try.
 Maybe after surgery.
 I also started learning portugal.
 I do not want to be dead.
 I am afraid of anesthesia.

+# 07 July 2022 - Thursday - Yerevan

+I am in the hospital.
+I've been waiting for registration.